Best Crypto Tax Software and Calculators

 If you’ve spent it after a year, that falls under the long-term tax rate, which depends on your overall taxable income and also changes each year.

-How Do I Avoid High Crypto Taxes?
+How to Avoid High Crypto Taxes

 There are a lot of ways to reduce the taxes you have to pay on crypto gains, however, remember that there’s a difference between reducing taxes legally through proper portfolio management and tax evasion.
-You can legally reduce your tax amounts by considering some of the following methods:

-• Hire Professional Support in the Form of an Accountant
+Hire Professional Support in the Form of an Accountant

 Possibly the best way to reduce crypto taxes is to work with a professional that can customize how you manage your crypto portfolio alongside other income you may have.
 It’s always smart to hire professional help, the cost of an accountant will be quickly offset by the amount they can help you save.

-• Harvest Losses or Take Profits in a Low-Income Year
+Harvest Losses or Take Profits in a Low-Income Year

 You can lower taxes by calculating how much you’ll be taxed if you’ve taken some losses on the trading front.
-A loss on the crypto end may end up bringing your profits to a lower tax margin which may mean you get to keep more earnings, just make sure to calculate everything correctly, preferably using a quality crypto tax software.
-On top of that, you could consider taking out crypto profits in a low-income year as to not affect your tax bracket.
+A loss on the crypto end may end up bringing your profits to a lower tax margin which may mean you get to keep more earnings, just make sure to calculate everything correctly, preferably using a crypto tax software.

-• Buy and Sell Crypto Through Your IRA or 401-K
+Buy and Sell Crypto Through Your IRA or 401-K

 Retirement accounts are there to help you build security for the future, which is why they’re a great option when it comes to building wealth through crypto.
 If you’re under 50 you can contribute $6,000 per year to your IRAs and self-directed IRAs, similarly to how precious metals and real estate IRA investments work.
 This amount is tax exempt.

-Keeping track of all your crypto transactions and taxes is best handled through crypto tax software that integrates well with your crypto exchange.
+Keeping track of all your crypto transactions and taxes is best handled through a crypto tax software that integrates well with your crypto exchange.
 We also advise that you hire an accountant that can help you manage your crypto portfolio alongside other income streams.

 Can the IRS Actually Track Crypto?